-A TPP that projects a clear path to full commercialization is essential to a solid IPDP.
+A target product profile (TPP) that projects a clear path to full commercialization is essential to a solid IPDP.
 The TPP serves as a summary of the product development program described in terms of a marketed label with supporting data.
 It includes information on conducted and planned studies and serves to facilitate the company's interactions with regulatory authorities.
 The comprehensive TPP may also include commercial information, IP positions, and ultimately go/no-go decision criteria to determine whether a product development program should proceed or end.
-NOTE: While the TPP for a Premarket Approval (PMA) will be more elaborate than one for 510(k), CPRIT requires a TPP for all products proposed for development in the application.

 Because the TPP is an abstract of the IPDP, CPRIT encourages the applicant to complete the TPP prior to drafting the IPDP.
 The applicant may employ a basic or comprehensive approach to the TPP.

-Many companies follow the format based on the Medical Device and In Vitro Diagnostic labeling guidance (https://www.fda.gov/media/74034/download) to create the TPP.
+Many companies use the US Prescribing Information format to create the TPP: